2023 Most Popular Education Bachelor's Degree Schools in Washington

 Women make up 75% of the education majors at the school.

-Out of the 31 schools in Washington that were part of this year’s ranking, Washington State University landed the # 4 spot on the list.
+A rank of #4 on this year’s list means Washington State University is a great place for education students working on their bachelor’s degree.
 Located in the distant town of Pullman, Wazzu is a public school with a fairly large student population.

 Women make up 87% of the education majors at the school.